AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   ``OpNavLimbMsgPayload`` to ``OpNavLimbMsgPayload`` to avoid sphinx naming conflicts
 - unified the identical ``ukfUtilities.c/h`` files in ``attDetermination`` and ``opticalNavigation`` folders into ``architecture/utilities``
+- added a new RW encoder simulation module :ref:`encoder`

 Version 2.0.1